Raising great kids takes work. My ten best parenting and grandparenting tips.

 1. Model and require good behavior.
 If you expect kids to mind, and speak to you with respect, then model that behavior.

-Your constant yelling, cursing, or slamming doors will be repeated by your children.
+Constant yelling, cursing, or slamming doors will be repeated by your children.

-Speak calmly to everyone in the household when you need something.
+In particular, speak calmly to everyone in the household when you need something.

 Ask with please and say thank you.
 If you do it and require it, they will do it too.